trilinos/Trilinos/packages/kokkos-kernels/docs/source/API/sparse/CrsMatrix_constructors.rst

 1. Default constructors with empty graph and values.
 2. Copy constructor, it performs shallow copies of the underlying data into the constructed CrsMatrix.
 3. Copy constructor, does a deep copy of the ``mat_`` into the constructed CrsMatrix. ``mat_`` and the constructed CrsMatrix can be in different memory spaces.
-4. **Deprecated** Constructor from existing ``graph_``.
-It makes a shallow copy of the graph and initializes the ``values`` view to zeros and sets its label.
+4. Constructor from existing ``graph_``.
-5. Constructor from existing ``graph_``.
 It makes a shallow copy of the graph and initializes the ``values`` view to zeros and sets its label, assign the number of columns to ``ncols``.
-6. Construct the matrix from ``graph_``, ``values`` and ``ncols`` using their respective copy constructors (shallow copies).
+5. Construct the matrix from ``graph_``, ``values`` and ``ncols`` using their respective copy constructors (shallow copies).
-7. Constructor from raw pointers on host, the pointers are wrapped into unmanaged views that are then deep copied into device views.
+6. Constructor from raw pointers on host, the pointers are wrapped into unmanaged views that are then deep copied into device views.
-8. Constructor using input views and copy constructs the underlying graph and values view.
+7. Constructor using input views and copy constructs the underlying graph and values view.

 ..
    .. warning::